carolineleac/spin-lab-site/content/_index.md

 ---
-title: "Welcome to the SPIN-LAB"
+title: "Welcome to the SPiN-LAB"

 description: "Studying Plasticity in Neurodevelopment"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.